How many ways are there to say hello in Italian?

 Compound: From buona, “good”, and giornata, “day”

 This is a way of saying goodbye.
-With buona giornata, you’re wishing someone to have a good day.
+With buona giornata you wish someone a good day.

-It can be used in informal and formal situations alike, as it’s both friendly and polite.
+It can be used in both informal and formal situations because it’s both friendly and polite.
 You can even use it in combination with other greetings.

 Ciao e buona giornata.